auth0/node-auth0/README.md

 # Installation

 	npm install auth0@2.0.0-beta.4

+## Documentation
+For more information on how to use this library you must build the docs.
+You can do so by running: `npm run docs-build`.

+The *docs-build* script will generate all the documentation in HTML format under the `docs` folder.
+Open `docs/index.html` in any web browser to see the documentation.

 ## Management API Client
 The Auth0 Management API is meant to be used by back-end servers or trusted parties performing administrative tasks.
 Generally speaking, anything that can be done through the Auth0 dashboard (and more) can also be done through this API.